kinjalray/Advanced-Analytics/README.md

-# Advanced Analytics
+# Advanced Analytics @ U-Mich

 This is a repository of assignments completed in my Advanced Analytics class at the University of Michigan.

 Skills Covered:
 - Data Visualization
-- Predictve Analytics
+- Predictive Analytics
 - Prescriptive Analytics